All Episodes

 The House could still try to come up with another bill to fund Obama's illegal executive action.

-The only real question is what did that election mean in November?
+The only real question is, what did that election mean in November?

 What did it mean?

-I had a guy send me a note the other day said, you know what, Russia, I'm starting to ask, why vote for Republicans?
+He said, you know what, Rush, I'm starting to ask, why vote for Republicans?

-They're just the middleman now, just cut them out.
+They're just the middleman now.

 Just vote straight Democrat ticket and get what we want right off the bat instead of going through the motions here.

-I court, I kinda understood what he meant.
+I kind of understood what he meant.

-It was a it was a flippant, sarcastic comment.
+It was a flippant, sarcastic comment.

 Anyway, Jeff Sessions, one quick bite here before we hit the break.